 The Richard Alatorre Pool is an indoor, heated pool which is open year-round.
 This pool is popular with those looking to swim laps.
 The location also offers water safety program, lifeguard training programs, and swim lessons.
 Check the website for current hours.

 9651 S. Western Ave., Los Angeles, CA 90047

 The Jesse Owens Swimming Pool, located in Jesse Owens Community Regional Park, features two heated, indoor pools.
 Adjacent to the pool families will also find a 9-hole golf course.
-The pool is open six days a week (closed on Sundays) from 6:00 am to 8:00 pm Monday through Friday and 8:00 am to 4:30 pm on Saturday.
+The pool is open six days a week (closed on Sundays), and we suggest checking the website to confirm the current hours.

 Expo Center -LA84 Foundation/John C. Argue Swim Stadium